anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 A Join Proxy MAY implement both.
 A mechanism to switch between modes is out of scope of this document.
 It is recommended that a Join Proxy uses only one of these modes at any given moment during an installation lifetime.

+The advantages and disadvantages of the two modes are presented in {{jr-comp}}.

 ## Stateful Join Proxy

 In stateful mode, the Join Proxy forwards the DTLS messages to the Registrar.

 Assume that the Pledge does not know the IP address of the Registrar it needs to contact.
-The Join Proxy has been enrolled via the Registrar and learns the IP address and port of the Registrar, for example by using the discovery mechanism described in {{jr-disc}}.
+The Join Proxy has been enrolled via the Registrar and learns the IP address and port of the Registrar, by using a discovery mechanism such as described in {{jr-disc}}.
 The Pledge first discovers (see {{jr-disc}}) and selects the most appropriate Join Proxy.
 (Discovery can also be based upon {{RFC8995}} section 4.1).
-For service discovery via DNS-SD {{RFC6763}}, this document specifies the service names in {{dns-sd-spec}}.
 The Pledge initiates its request as if the Join Proxy is the intended Registrar.
 The Join Proxy receives the message at a discoverable join-port.
 The Join Proxy constructs an IP packet by copying the DTLS payload from the message received from the Pledge, and provides source and destination addresses to forward the message to the intended Registrar.
 The Join Proxy stores the 4-tuple array of the messages received from the Registrar and copies it back to the header of the message returned to the Pledge.

-In {{fig-statefull2}} the various steps of the message flow are shown, with 5684 being the standard coaps port:
+In {{fig-statefull2}} the various steps of the message flow are shown, with 5684 being the standard coaps port.
+The columns "SRc_IP:port" and "Dst_IP:port" show the IP address and port values for the source and destination of the message.

 ~~~~
 +------------+------------+-------------+--------------------------+